How To Quote Someone On Discord On a PC or Mobile Device

 Luckily, this has changed in the last year!
 We’re happy to update this article in 2021 with the good news that quoting is now a built-in Discord feature.
 Here’s how it works.

 How To Quote Messages In Discord

 You can quote other Discord users on all platforms (iOS, Android, and desktop) using the same sorts of methods.
-We’re going to focus on mobile-Discord in this tutorial, though the quoting techniques are essentially the same.
-Multi-line quoting is slightly different on desktop (it’s easier, actually) but otherwise, the process works exactly the same.
+We will focus on mobile-Discord in this tutorial, though the quoting techniques are essentially the same.
+Multi-line quoting is slightly different on desktop (it’s easier, actually), but otherwise, the process works exactly the same.